bacontime/blog-mirror/art/isomorphic.md

 There are a number of ways (28 to be exact) to arrange notes on a hexagonal grid in an isomorphic way.

-Each possible isomorphic layout can be specified by a pair (x,y) which describes the shift in semitones when moving in each direction.
+Each possible isomorphic layout can be specified by a pair (α,β) which describes the shift in semitones when moving in each direction.

 ![](isomorphic/isomorphicHexDescription.svg)